algosup/2024-2025-project-2-serious-game-team-6/Manuals/User manual.md

 **Explore and learn!**

-Through the game you will have to face puzzles in multiple zones.
-Theses puzzles will teach you about recycling, energy, global warming and importance of flora.
+Throughout the game you will have to face puzzles in multiple zones.
+These puzzles will teach you about recycling, energy, global warming and importance of flora.
 You will also find more information in the pieces of lore hidden in the different zones.

-### about-puzzles
+### About-puzzles

 **Recycling (forest)**